anaschwendler/vcr_example/testing-with-vcr.md

 > Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.

-Which means that when you first run your test with the VCR syntax, it will record what happened and next time you run the test again, you will have this recorded version ready to stand in for the real request.
+Which means that when you first run your test with the VCR syntax, it will record what happened and next time you run the test again, you will have the recorded version ready to stand in for the real request.

 ## How to use VCR?

+I have a basic example [here](https://github.com/anaschwendler/vcr_example).

-So basically, whenever you want to test a part of code that requires a request, you use the `.use_cassette` method to say that you want VCR to deal with that with a cassete file.
-It means that if there is a file already recorded, VCR will use it, otherwise, VCR will **automatically create** one (this time making a real request) based on the request made in the test.
+So basically, whenever you want to test a part of code that requires an external web request, you use the  `.use_cassette` method to state that you want VCR to deal with that with a cassette file.
+If there already is data with a pre-recorded HTTP interaction, VCR will use it.
+If not, VCR will **automatically create** a cassette file (this time making a real request) based on the request made in the test.

+But still, if you are looking forward to making real requests, VCR also offers different record modes, which can be checked [here](https://relishapp.com/vcr/vcr/v/6-0-0/docs/record-modes)

 Example: